 Can Lack of Sleep Cause You to Feel Cold Questions and Answers

 We all know about the importance of sleep, but many people don’t know just how much a lack of sleep affects the body.
 Could it even cause fever or make us more susceptible to it?
-Read on for Koala® Center for Sleep & TMJ Disorders’ Q&A on the subject!
+Read on for Koala® Center For Sleep & TMJ Disorders’ Q&A on the subject!
 Please call us for more information or book an appointment online.
 We have 8 clinic locations.
 We Serve Patients From All Over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX, Wausau WI.
+Locations in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 Sleep deprivation may disrupt the body’s ability to regulate body temperature.
 When you are lacking sleep, do you ever notice how hard it is to feel warm the next day?
 A study done several years ago found that not getting enough sleep may make you feel cold all over and have other related effects.
 We all know that it’s important to get plenty of sleep, especially if you’re concerned about your body’s ability to regulate it’s temperature and prevent illnesses and injuries.